Jip-Hop/jailmaker/README.md

 ### Incompatible Distros

-The rootfs image `jlmkr.sh` downloads comes from the [Linux Containers Image server](https://images.linuxcontainers.org).
+The rootfs image `jlmkr.py` downloads comes from the [Linux Containers Image server](https://images.linuxcontainers.org).
 These images are made for LXC.
 We can use them with systemd-nspawn too, although not all of them work properly.
 For example, the `alpine` image doesn't work well.
 If you stick with common systemd based distros (Debian, Ubuntu, Arch Linux...) you should be fine.

 ### Docker Info Warning